gitawego/work-note/togaf/faq.md

 The TOGAF Integrated Information Infrastructure Reference Model (III-RM) — see the TOGAF® Series Guide:

-> The TOGAF Integrated Information Infrastructure Reference Model (III-RM) — is a reference model that supports describing Common Systems Architecture in the Application Domain that focuses on the requirements, building blocks, and standards relating to the vision of Boundaryless Information Flow.
+> The TOGAF Integrated Information Infrastructure Reference Model (III-RM) — is a reference model that supports describing Common Systems Architecture in the Application Domain that focuses on the requirements, building blocks, and standards relating to the vision of `Boundaryless Information Flow`.

 </details>